tianyu-z/VCR/README.md

 </div>

 # News
+- 🔥🔥🔥 **[2024-06-15]** We release the VCR transform in torch so that given any image-text pairs, we can generate the VCR images with text embedded in it.
+This transform can be used as one of the pretrain task in VLMs.
 - 🔥🔥🔥 **[2024-06-13]** We release the evaluation codes for open-source models, closed-source models and the pipeline of creating the dataset.
 - 🔥🔥🔥 **[2024-06-12]** We have incorperated the VCR-wiki evaluation process in [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) framework.
 Now, users can use one line command to run the evaluation of models on the VCR-wiki test datasets.
 - 🔥🔥🔥 **[2024-06-11]** Our paper has been released on the [arXiv](https://arxiv.org/abs/2406.06462), including the evaluation results of a series of models.